CYB3RSP1D3R/GlobalLogic-C-Embedded-BaseCamp/entry test/ls/README.rst

     * Last modified date and time.
     * File`s name.

-*Total is the number of a total used blocks, size of a block = 1024 bytes.
+*Total is the number of the total used blocks, size of a block = 1024 bytes.

 This format correspond to ls`s one.
 Size of folder is calculated as the summary size of all files inside this folder.
 For nested folder`s the size is calculated recursively.